Jeffrey Dahmer: Childhood

-Jeffrey Lionel Dahmer was born on May 21, 1960, in Milwaukee, Wisconsin, the first of two sons to Lionel Herbert Dahmer, a Marquette University chemistry student and later a research chemist, and Joyce Annette Dahmer, a teletype machine instructor.
+Jeffrey Lionel Dahmer was born on May 21, 1960, in Milwaukee, Wisconsin, the first of two sons to Lionel Herbert Dahmer, a Marquette University chemistry graduate school student and later a research chemist, and Joyce Annette Dahmer, a teletype machine instructor.
 Lionel was of German and Welsh ancestry, and Joyce was of Norwegian and Irish ancestry.

 Some sources report Dahmer was deprived of attention as an infant.
 Other sources, however, suggest that Dahmer was generally doted upon as an infant and toddler by both parents, although his mother was known to be tense, greedy for both attention and pity, and argumentative with her husband and their neighbors.

 As Dahmer entered first grade, Lionel's studies kept him away from home much of the time.
 When he was home, his wife—a hypochondriac who suffered from depression—demanded constant attention and spent an increasing amount of time in bed.
 On one occasion, she attempted suicide using Equanil.
 Neither parent devoted much time to their son, who later recollected that, from an early age, he felt "unsure of the solidity of the family", recalling extreme tension and numerous arguments between his parents during his early years.

 Dahmer had been an "energetic and happy child" but became notably subdued after undergoing double hernia surgery shortly before his fourth birthday.
 At elementary school, Dahmer was regarded as quiet and timid.
 One teacher recollected she detected early signs of abandonment due to his father's absence and mother's illnesses, the symptoms of which increased when she became pregnant with her second child.
 In elementary school, Dahmer had a small number of friends.

 In October 1966, the family moved to Doylestown, Ohio.
 When Joyce gave birth in December, Dahmer was allowed to choose the name of his new baby brother; he chose the name David.
-The same year, Lionel earned his degree and started work as an analytical chemist in nearby Akron.
+The same year, Lionel earned his PhD in chemistry from Iowa State University and started work as an analytical chemist in nearby Akron.

 From an early age, Dahmer manifested an interest in dead animals.
 His fascination with dead animals may have begun when, at the age of four, he saw his father removing animal bones from beneath the family home.
 According to Lionel, Dahmer was "oddly thrilled" by the sound the bones made, and became preoccupied with animal bones, which he initially called his "fiddlesticks".
 He occasionally searched beneath and around the family home for additional bones, and explored the bodies of live animals to discover where their bones were located.